reactjs/react-docgen/.changeset/honest-boxes-behave.md

 'react-docgen': major
 ---

 Simplify `resolveObjectValuesToArray` and remove type handling.
-None of the code that was handling types was actually used.
+None of the code that was handling types was used.